dmorenoh/marsrover/SOLUTION.md

 - **Api**: Or application layer, the one which orchestrates domain capabilities in order to achieve an specific use case: _CreateMarsRover_, _MoveMarsRover_,_GetMarsRover_
 - **Domain**: Where business logic is contained
 - **Infra**: Infrastructure details such as technical capabilities: in memory repo implementation for this case.

 **_Why this architecture?_**
  Intention of its usage  is to recreate an onion layering responsibilities.
 This implies layering dependencies in this direction: _domain->api->adapter_, being the domain isolated from api and api isolated from adapter, which means, agnostic of any client consumer.

 **_What we gain with this?_**
- Scalability, modulability, and so on: Imagine at some point you need your application being consumed by a given rest endpoint (representing a new _port_ different than command line) which consumes data from a real db.
+ Scalability, modulability, separation of concerns and so on: Imagine at some point you need your application being consumed by a given rest endpoint (representing a new _port_ different than command line) which consumes data from a real db.
 In order to get this, it would only be required to create a new adapter for that rest client and define another repo implementing db connection

 ## Implementation
 ### Key points